Exploratory Data Analysis

 Trends should typically be removed from the time series before applying the spectral plot.
 Trends can be detected from a run sequence plot.
 Trends are typically removed by differencing the series or by fitting a straight line (or some other polynomial curve) and applying the spectral analysis to the residuals.

-This spectral plot shows one dominant frequency of approximately 0.3 cycles per observation.
+This spectral plot of the LEW.DAT data set shows one dominant frequency of approximately 0.3 cycles per observation.

 Variance Versus Frequency

 The spectral plot is formed by:

 The spectral plot can be used to answer the following questions:

 Check Cyclic Behavior of Time Series

 |The spectral plot is the primary technique for assessing the cyclic nature of univariate time series in the frequency domain.
 It is almost always the second plot (after a run sequence plot) generated in a frequency domain analysis of a time series.

 Complex Demodulation Amplitude Plot